The Thirteenth Floor: Production

-The Thirteenth Floor was a co-production of Columbia Pictures and Centropolis Entertainment.
-Most of the film was shot in Los Angeles, California.
+The film is adapted from the 1964 science fiction novel Simulacron-3 by Daniel F. Galouye which had previously been adapted for German television as World on a Wire in 1973.
+Producers Marco Weber and Roland Emmerich were drawn to adapt the story as both had seen the original television adaptation during its initial broadcast.
+Josef Rusnak was hired after serving as second unit director on Godzilla and Weber and Emmerich impressed with Rusnak's camera work.

 Release

 The Thirteenth Floor was first released in Denmark on April 16, 1999, followed by a North American release on May 28, 1999.

 It grossed $11.9 million in North America, and $18.5 million worldwide.
 The Thirteenth Floor was released on DVD on October 5, 1999, and on Blu-ray on April 14, 2009.

 Reception

-The Thirteenth Floor received mostly negative reviews.

-Rotten Tomatoes, a review aggregator, reported that 30% of critics gave the film positive reviews, with an average score of 4.51/10, based upon a sample of 64 reviews, and the critical consensus "Bad script and confusing plot undermine the movie's impressive visuals."
-At Metacritic, the film received an average score of 36/100, based on 22 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

-Philosopher Slavoj Žižek called the film “much better than The Matrix.”
+Philosopher Slavoj Žižek called the film "much better than The Matrix".